-60 Entrance exams
+C8 Entrance exams

-Yes No

-Does your institution make use of SAT, ACT, or SAT Subject Test

-scores in admission decisions for first-time, first-year, degree-seeking Х
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test ĺ scores in admission decisions for first-time, first-year, degree- Х ĺ seeking applicants? ĺ

-applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted Used

 C8A SAT or ACT Х

-C8A ACT only х
+C8A ACT only Х

-C8A SAT only х
+C8A SAT only Х

-C8A SAT and SAT Subject Tests or
+C8A SAT and SAT Subject Tests or Х

 ACT

-C8A SAT Subject Tests only
+C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required
+C8B ACT with writing required

-C8B ACT with Writing component recommended
+C8B ACT with writing recommended

-C8B ACT with or without Writing component accepted
+C8B ACT with or without writing accepted